 - Flush toilets

-Another option (and the one that I personally do) is to obtain the America the Beautiful Pass.
+Another option (and the one that I personally do) is to get the America the Beautiful Pass.
 This pass gets you into every single National Park in the USA for an entire year for the reasonable price of $85.

 4. Or, Get In For Free on the Annual Free Entrance Days.